aws-samples/aws-iot-core-http-sigv4-dotnet-app/README.md

 In this post, we'll cover the option #3 of leveraging HTTP protocol with AWS Sigv4 authentication for communicating with AWS IoT Core using .NET Framework and .NET Core.

 # 2. AWS IoT .NET Framework application using HTTP and AWS Sigv4 authentication
-The following sub-sections 2a, 2b, and 2coffer guidance on creating a .NET Framework app that publishes messages to AWS IoT Core using HTTP and AWS Sigv4 authentication.
+The following sub-sections 2a, 2b, and 2c offer guidance on creating a .NET Framework app that publishes messages to AWS IoT Core using HTTP and AWS Sigv4 authentication.

 ## 2a.
 Development environment
 - Windows 10 with latest updates